Skein (3+1)-TQFTs from Non-Semisimple Ribbon Categories: 3-manifold invariant

-Recall the definition of the scalars $\Delta_\pm$ given in Section \ref{SS:Def-chrmap}. \begin{theorem} Let $(M,T)$ be a pair where $M$ is a closed 3-manifold containing an admissible $\cat$-colored ribbon graph $T$.
+In this section, we assume $\cat$ is twist non-degenerate.
+Recall the definition of the scalars $\Delta_\pm$ given in Section~\ref{SS:Def-gluingmorph}. \begin{theorem} Let $(M,T)$ be a pair where $M$ is a closed $3$-manifold containing an admissible $\cat$-colored ribbon graph $T$.
 Let $L \cup T \subset S^3$ be a surgery presentation of $(M,T)$.
-If $L^{blue}$ is a $\cat$-colored ribbon graph obtained by making each red component of $T \cup L$ blue using a red to blue modification then
+If $L^{\rm blue}$ is a~$\cat$-colored ribbon graph obtained by making each red component of $T \cup L$ blue using a red to blue modification, then

-only depends on the diffeomorphism class of $(M,T)$ where $(r,s)$ is the signature of the linking matrix of $L$. \end{theorem} \begin{proof} Lemma \ref{prop:redtoblue} implies that any choice of making a surgery presentation blue only depends on the surgery presentation.
-This lemma also implies that using a red to blue modification on a unknot with $\pm1$ framing with any chromatic morphism produces the same the scalar $\Delta_\pm$.
-Thus, it is enough to show the invariant is well defined for any two surgery presentations which are related by a Kirby I or II move as in Theorem \ref{T:SurgPresRelatedbyKirby}.
-Lemma \ref{lemma:slidingOverRed} implies any of the Kirby II moves in Theorem \ref{T:SurgPresRelatedbyKirby} hold.
-Finally, since the category is twist non-degenerate then the normalization in Equation \eqref{E:Def3ManInv} implies invariance under any Kirby I move. \end{proof} When $T$ is not necessarily admissible, and $M$ is connected define $\ThreeManInv_\cat(M,T)=\ThreeManInv'_\cat(M,T\sqcup \Gamma_0)$ where
+only depends on the diffeomorphism class of $(M,T)$, where $(r,s)$ is the signature of the linking matrix of $L$.

+In particular, if $M$ is connected, the scalar where $\Gamma_0$ defined in \eqref{GammaZero} is contained in a ball in $M$, is an invariant of $3$-manifolds. \end{theorem} \begin{proof} Lemma~\ref{prop:redtoblue} implies that any way of making a surgery presentation blue only depends on the surgery presentation.
+This lemma also implies that using a red to blue modification on a~unknot with $\pm1$ framing with any chromatic morphism produces the same the scalar $\Delta_\pm$.
+Thus, it is enough to show the invariant is well defined for any two surgery presentations which are related by a Kirby I or II move as in Theorem~\ref{T:SurgPresRelatedbyKirby}.
+Lemma~\ref{lemma:slidingOverRed} implies any of the Kirby~II~moves in Theorem~\ref{T:SurgPresRelatedbyKirby} hold.
+Finally, since the category is twist non-degenerate, then the normalization in equation \eqref{E:Def3ManInv} implies invariance under any Kirby I move. \end{proof}